XiaoxiaoRen-Xx/Xxszdhbczzz/final-project-part-two.md

 Typically, they:
 - Seek rapid weight loss results (hoping to see significant weight changes in a short time)
 - Focus on losing weight rather than fat (without considering the impact on health and sustainability)
-- Rely on mixed and often misleading information (e.g., "cutting all carbs is the only way to lose weight," "eating only fruits will help you slim down")
+- Rely on mixed and often misleading information (e.g., "cutting all carbs is the only way to lose weight," "eating only cucumber will help you slim down")
-- Lack of scientific guidance (do not understand concepts like calorie balance, basal metabolic rate, or nutrient distribution)
+- Lack of scientific guidance (do not understand concepts like input balance)

 Most common categories
-- College students or young professionals who aim to lose weight quickly due to social or self-image concerns
+- College students or professionals who aim to lose weight quickly due to social or self-image concerns
 - People who have tried multiple weight loss methods but failed to see sustainable results
 - Individuals influenced by social media trends who are open to science-based insights but may struggle to differentiate between reliable and misleading information

 **My Approach to Identifying Representative Individuals to Interview**

 - Social media & online communities: Find individuals who have previous posts or often follow the loss weight trend on platforms like Instagram, TikTok, or WhatsApp.
-- Friends, classmates, and neighbors: Reach out to people I know who are considering weight loss.
+- Friends, family, classmates, and neighbors: Reach out to people I know who are considering weight loss.

 #### Interviewers: